 Cockroaches can pump out up to 50 offspring during their three-month reproductive cycle, so only a small portion of their offspring need to develop cross-resistance, survive, and reproduce for a population to bounce back and boom within a couple of months.

-This species of insect is widely hated for good reason (sorry guys, but it’s true).
+This order of insect is widely hated for good reason.
 They are carriers of dozens of nasty pathogens, including E. coli and salmonella, as well as asthma-triggering allergens.
 They also live exclusively in human environments, so they run the risk of being a vector for disease.

 While cockroaches are still not immune to a good stomp of a foot, this new study does suggest that humans need to wise up when it comes to pest control.
 The researchers say their findings highlight the need for combining chemical treatments with traps, improved sanitation, and vacuums to control cockroaches, rather than just relying on insecticides.